railsuser2014/openobject-doc-book-en/0/index.rst

 which has been used to interface with Match and Leclerc stores, up to the generic demonstration automation module for ordering sandwiches, which can take care of the eating preferences of your staff.

 The results are rather impressive.
-OpenERP (once called Tiny ERP when it started out) is a Management Software that is downloaded more than any other in the world, with over 600 downloads per day.
+OpenERP (originally called Tiny ERP) is a Management Software that is downloaded more than any other in the world, with over 600 downloads per day.
 Today it is available in 18 languages and has a worldwide network of partners and contributors.
-More than 800 developers participate in the projects on the collaborative development system.
+Over 800 developers participate in the projects on the collaborative development system.

 To our knowledge, OpenERP is the only management system which is routinely used not only by big companies but also by very small companies and independent companies.
 This diversity is an